Baby Ariel: Career

-Ariel began her career as a creator on musical.ly in 2015, downloading the app out of boredom.
+Ariel Rebecca Martin was born on November 22, 2000.
+She began her career as a creator on musical.ly in 2015, downloading the app out of boredom.
 In 2015, Ariel launched an anti-bullying campaign called #ArielMovement, described by BlackBook as one of her most important endeavors.
 People magazine recognized her for her support in the #HackHarassment initiative to stop Internet trolls and negativity on the Internet.

 In 2016, Ariel was featured on the cover of Billboard magazine alongside fellow Musical.ly personality Jacob Sartorius.
 She has appeared on 60 Minutes and Good Morning America and has been cited as a top influencer by Forbes,"What Is a Social Media Influencer? - The Business of Influence, Ep.
 1".
 Forbes.
 People, and USA Today.
 Ariel signed with Creative Artists Agency in September 2016 and released her debut single "Aww" on December 1, 2017."Baby Ariel | Album Discography".
 AllMusic.
 She released her second single "Perf" on January 17, 2018.

 On March 30, 2018, Ariel released the song "Say It" with Daniel Skye.
 She collaborated with EA Games for The Sims 4, appearing as a Sim in the expansion pack The Sims 4: Get Famous, released in November 2018.
 In late 2018, Ariel starred in Baby Doll Records, a mini-series on Brat.
 In 2019, she starred in Bixler High Private Eye, a Nickelodeon television film.
 Later that year, it was announced that she would be appearing in the Disney Channel film Zombies 2, and would portray the role of Wynter.

 Ariel was profiled in Fast Company,"The Social Mediators: 7 Young Social Stars Share Their Rules For Engagement".
 Fast Company.
 October 17, 2016.
 Business Insider, and Seventeen Magazine.
 Other mentions include CNN, Rolling Stone, Huffington Post, Tubefilter, Paper Magazine, RAW, and Wonderwall.

-Ariel released her debut EP “blue” on July 9, 2021.
+Ariel released her debut extended play (EP), Blue, on July 9, 2021.